 You’ll start by preheating your oven to 375 degrees F.

 - In a bowl beat together butter, sugars, vanilla and egg.
-Add Bisquick mix and then stir in chocolate chips and nuts if you would like.
+Add Bisquick mix and then stir in chocolate chips or chocolate candies and nuts if you would like.

 - Drop dough in about 1 Tbsp sizes for each cookie with space in between them on an ungreased cookie sheet.
 Will make 12-18 so you may need 2 baking sheets.